dbashyal/Tcategory_ACL/README.md

 Tcategory_ACL
 =============

-This extension helps you to enable categories for selected groups and for certain time only.
+This magento extension helps you to enable categories for selected groups and for certain time only.